 Siena is one of the more major towns in Tuscany, smaller than Florence, but not as small as the following towns I’ll mention.
-It has a rich history, a bustling plaza, Piazza del Campo.
+It has a rich history and a bustling plaza, Piazza del Campo.

 A small town above the Tuscan hills, Pienza is the place to go for stunning views above the countryside and an authentic Italian village feel.
-This was one of my favorite day trips from Florence because it felt so authentic to Italian culture!
+This was one of my favorite Tuscan day trips from Florence because it felt so authentic to Italian culture!

 It has a powerful history for being so small and is a UNESCO World Heritage Site, which you can read about more here.